Use an Alternative Storage Provider#

 Single-node, dev clusters

-Built into K3s, no replication
+Built into K3s, no replication, not rebuild-safe

 NFS CSI